babel/website/docs/index.md

 Babel tries uses the least amount of code possible with no dependence on a bulky runtime.

-This may be difficult to do in cases, and there are "loose" options for specific transforms that may tradeoff spec compliancy for readabililty, file size, and speed.
+This may be difficult to do in cases, and there are "loose" options for specific transforms that may tradeoff spec compliancy for readability, file size, and speed.